TheRobotStudio/SO-ARM100/README.md

 Check out this Handy [URDF viewer](https://gkjohnson.github.io/urdf-loaders/).

+## Footnotes
 <a name="myfootnote1">1</a>: The STS3215 arm comes in two sizes.
 The 7.4V has a stall torque of 16.5kg.cm at 6V (and likely slightly less for a 5V power supply).
 The 12V version has a stall torque of 30kg.cm.
 While we found the 7.4V to be sufficient, if you would like more powerful motors you can buy the 12V version [here](https://www.alibaba.com/product-detail/6PCS-12V-30KG-STS3215-High-Torque_1601216757543.html).
-Note if you do this, you will also have to buy a 12V power supply instead of a 5V one, but all other components will remain the same.\
+Note if you do this, you will also have to buy a 12V 5A+ power supply instead of a 5V one, but all other components will remain the same.\
-<a name="myfootnote2">2</a>: You can also use an adjustable laboratory power supply with leads.
-If you bought the STS3215 servos, it is recommended to buy a 12V 4A+ power supply.\
+<a name="myfootnote2">2</a>: You can also use an adjustable laboratory power supply with leads.\
-<a name="myfootnote3">3</a>: You do not need to use this exact screwdriver set, but it is recommended to have phillips head screw driver sizes #000, #00, #0, and #1 for easiest screw removal.
+<a name="myfootnote3">3</a>: You do not need to use this exact screwdriver set, but it is recommended to have phillips head screw driver sizes #0 and #1 for easiest screw removal.
 These are all standard sizes which will likely appear in most small screwdriver sets.\
 <a name="myfootnote4">4</a>: You do not need to buy these exact parts, but a glue stick and putty knife are almost always necessary for a good 3D print.
 The glue prevents parts from sticking to the print bed, and the putty knife helps scrape parts from the print bed.
 However, feel free to check with your specific printer instructions for if these parts are necessary.